Table of Contents

 Jackknife Accidents

 When a truck's trailer swings outward and folds against the cab, the result is a multi-lane catastrophe.
 Jackknife accidents are most common on Colorado's mountain passes—the Eisenhower Tunnel corridor, Vail Pass, and the notorious stretch of I-70 between Georgetown and Idaho Springs.
 These crashes are frequently caused by excessive speed on downgrades, improper braking technique, or bald tires.
-They often involve multiple vehicles, which complicates liability but increases the total insurance pool available.
+Large truck crashes killed 5,936 people nationwide in 2023 according to NHTSA data, with hours-of-service violations identified in 18% of fatal crashes.
+Under C.R.S. § 42-4-302, Colorado enforces strict commercial vehicle regulations, including mandatory maintenance standards.
+Jackknife accidents typically involve multiple vehicles, complicating liability determination but expanding the total insurance pool available.
+Commercial trucking companies are required to carry minimum liability insurance of $750,000 per the Federal Motor Carrier Safety Administration, ensuring injured parties have access to substantial compensation resources when negligence causes devastating chain-reaction collisions on Colorado's challenging mountain corridors.

 Rear-End Collisions